sumatrapdfreader/sumatrapdf/ext/harfbuzz/CONFIG.md

 # Configuring HarfBuzz

 Most of the time you will not need any custom configuration.
-The configuration options provided by `configure` or `cmake` should be enough.
+The configuration options provided by `meson` should be enough.
 In particular, if you just want HarfBuzz library plus hb-shape / hb-view utilities, make sure FreeType and Cairo are available and found during configuration.

 If you are building for distribution, you should more carefully consider whether you need Glib, ICU, Graphite2, as well as CoreText / Uniscribe / DWrite.
 Make